 It looks good, feels good in hand and cleans the teeth really well.

-Essential features such as a 2 minute timer and 30 second pacer are built in, whilst you also get the benefit of a built in pressure sensor to stop you brushing too hard and damaging your teeth and gums.
+Essential features such as a 2 minute timer and 30 second pacer are built-in, whilst you also get the benefit of a built-in pressure sensor to help prevent you brushing too hard and damaging your teeth and gums.

 Provided with a travel case, the brush and heads can be protected when in a bag or suitcase and with a battery that can last as much as 5 weeks between charges, there is no need to take a charger with you.

 This brush has not been designed specifically for travel, so it is not super compact like some other options, therefore backpackers might want to opt for something smaller, but it is not bulky and even the rounded travel case allows it to slide in a bag with more ease.

 And the last thing to note; it really is not that expensive either and represents good value when you consider the features and quality.

 Read our Sonicare ProtectiveClean 5100 Review.

 SURI is a slickly designed brush that comes with a stylish, sturdy travel case.